Paramahansa Yogananda: Teachings

 In 1917, Yogananda, in India, "began his life's work with the founding of a 'how-to-live' school for boys, where modern educational methods were combined with yoga training and instruction in spiritual ideals."
 In 1920 "he was invited to serve as India's delegate to an International Congress of Religious Liberals convening in Boston.
 His address to the Congress, on 'The Science of Religion,' was enthusiastically received."
 For the next several years he lectured and taught across the United States.
 His discourses taught of the "unity of 'the original teachings of Jesus Christ and the original Yoga taught by Bhagavan Krishna.'"

-In 1920, he founded the Self-Realization Fellowship and in 1925 established in Los Angeles, California, USA, the international headquarters for SRF.
+In 1920, he founded the Self-Realization Fellowship and in 1925 established in Los Angeles, California, US, the international headquarters for SRF.

 Yogananda wrote the Second Coming of Christ: The Resurrection of the Christ Within You and God Talks With Arjuna – The Bhagavad Gita to explain his belief in the harmony and oneness of original Christianity as taught by Jesus Christ and original Yoga as taught by Bhagavan Krishna; and to present that these principles of truth are the common scientific foundation of all true religions.

 Yogananda wrote down his Aims and Ideals for Self-Realization Fellowship /Yogoda Satsanga Society: